yamee4/MovieApp/README.md

-# AnimeApp
+# MovieApp
-A first project using ReactJS
+A first project using ReactJS (kinda fail)